Camping Hacks from a Clueless Camper –

 Camping Hack #3 – Small Plastic Shelf

 This gave us additional tiered storage for our food and paper plates and so on.
 I can’t find the rectangular shelves on Hollar anymore, but they still sell a 3-tier round shelf that appears to be the same type.
 It should work really great for paper plates, since the diameter is listed as 14.5 inches.
 I should note that the color of the shelf isn’t necessarily what is pictured.
-Of the two shelves I ordered, one was the light blue color in the picture, and the other was a neon green, so if the color is super important, you might not want to take a chance on this product.
-The color didn’t matter to me for use in the camper because the camper is far from fancy.
+Of the two shelves I ordered, one was the light blue color in the picture, and the other was a neon green.
+If the color is super important, you might not want to take a chance on this product.
+The color didn’t matter to me for use in the camper because the popup camper is far from fancy.

 Camping Hack #4 – Folding PVC Drying Rack

-Do you have any favorite camping hacks?
+Do you have any favorite camper life hacks?